The Top Low-Cost Index Funds in Canada in February 2025

 BMO Aggregate Bond ETF (TSE:ZAG)

-How to invest in a low-cost index fund in Canada?
+How do you invest in a low-cost index fund in Canada?

 Investing in a low-cost index fund requires nothing more than access to a brokerage account.
 Whether it be a platform like Qtrade or a commission-free platform like Wealthsimple Trade, it doesn’t take more than a brokerage account and a hundred dollars to start investing in ultra-low fee ETFs.